Geoff Leonard – biography

 Geoff was born in Bristol, England, UK, and educated at Cotham Grammar School in the city.

-After spending many years working in the banking industry, in 1990 Leonard produced his first CD, Beat Girl/Stringbeat, by John Barry.
-This was followed by a succession of British TV Theme albums, and albums featuring the works of Don Black and Ron Grainer.
+After spending many years working in the banking industry, in 1990 he produced his first CD, Beat Girl/Stringbeat, by John Barry.
+This was followed by a succession of British TV Theme albums, and albums featuring the works of John Barry, Don Black and Ron Grainer, all of which were released on his own label, Play It Again.

-In 2008, he and Walker wrote a follow-up book, John Barry: The Man with the Midas Touch, and in 2018, they co-wrote Hit and Miss: The Story of The John Barry Seven.
+In 2008, he and Walker wrote a follow-up book, John Barry: The Man with the Midas Touch; in 2018, they co-wrote Hit and Miss: The Story of The John Barry Seven; both published by Redcliffe Press.

-In conjunction with designer Ruud Rozemeijer, Geoff runs a number of websites; subjects include musicians John Barry, Adam Faith, Ron Grainer and Robert Farnon; and also some for popular UK music shows such as Oh Boy!, Thank Your Lucky Stars and Drumbeat.
+In conjunction with designer Ruud Rozemeijer, Geoff runs a number of websites; subjects include musicians John Barry, Adam Faith, Ron Grainer; and also some for popular UK music shows such as Oh Boy!, Thank Your Lucky Stars and Drumbeat.

 Geoff is also omnipresent on Youtube, and specialises in videos of steam trains.
 He is a life member of Gloucestershire County Cricket Club, and a keen photographer.